oracle-livelabs/security/accessgovernance-oci-iam/who-has-access-towhat/who-has-access-towhat.md

 * Explore **Enterprise Wide Access**

-## Task 1: Manage Who Has Access to What
+## Task 1: Review Who Has Access to What

   In this task, you will review **Who has Access to What - MyAccess and Enterprise Wide Access**